-In honor of Disneyland celebrating it’s 63rd Anniversary today, I wanted to share with you our experience at the Walt Disney Family Museum in San Francisco!
-Our family visited the museum during a quick stop in San Francisco on our way home to Michigan.
+In honor of Disneyland celebrating it’s 63rd Anniversary today, I wanted to share with you our experience at the Walt Disney Family Museum in San Francisco, California!
+Our family visited the Disney museum during a quick stop in San Francisco on our way home to Michigan.
 We’re a Disney loving family, and we’ve visited both Walt Disney World and Disneyland, but visiting the museum was something we’d never done!

 The Walt Disney Family Museum is actually owned and managed by the Disney family and is not affiliated with the Disney corporation.

 I received free admission to the museum, courtesy of the Disney Family

 Being a homeschooling family that loves to travel, we’ve visited a lot of museums all over the United States, but we’ve never been as excited as we were to visit this one!
 We loved taking a journey through Walt’s life, from humble beginnings and struggling career, to his creation of Mickey Mouse and vision for Disney World that wasn’t realized until after his death.
 Walt was loved by many and had an infectious desire to have fun and bring joy to everyone he knew.

 As a little girl, I dreamed of becoming a Disney animator one day for the Walt Disney Studios animation department!
 I loved walking through the animation studios at Disney World and imagined how fun it would be to work there and create Disney films.
 I appreciated learning about the history of Disney animation between Walt and his brother, Roy.